 Dec

 Severe or even slight misalignment of the jaw and teeth is a serious issue that should not be taken lightly.
-Misalignment can impact how you chew food, speak, and even breathe, not to mention your psychological well being.
+Misalignment can impact how you chew food, speak, and even breathe, not to mention your psychological well-being.
 Aside from a crooked smile, tooth misalignment also increases the risk of tooth decay (known as cavities) and gum disease.
 The medical term for this condition is called “malocclusion.”
 Fortunately, Drs.
-Kevin Kellerman, Brenton Ruopp, and Caroline Connolly at Kellerman Dental have years of experience correcting jaw misalignment issues.
+Kevin Kellerman and Caroline Connolly at Kellerman Dental have years of experience correcting jaw misalignment issues.

 You may have heard a lot about the new and exciting alternative to traditional dental braces called Invisalign.
 And while this device does straighten teeth, it also corrects malocclusion at the same time!